-1. Leave Room for Flexibility in Your Schedule
+1. Leave Room For Flexibility In Your Schedule

 Others will recommend great places you’ve never heard of, you’ll discover interesting places you thought you only needed two days in but you’ll need a week.

-2. Spend More Time in Fewer Places
+2. Spend More Time In Fewer Places

 Why?
 It costs you less!
 Transport can really eat into your budget, so instead of racing through 20 countries in 20 days or 5 continents in 5 months, get to know a region well.

 So slow down, and take more in.
 That way, you won’t suffer from burn out, and you’ll really get a feel for a place and learn about the cheap places to eat and cheap things to do.

-3. Travel Like the Locals on Public Transport
+3. Travel Like The Locals On Public Transport

 You get great knowledge and insight by hanging with the locals, it costs you less, and is a more authentic travelling experience!